otters/gleam_manifold/README.md

 # gleam_manifold

+> [WARNING]
+> This library depends on internal implementation details of Gleam's `erlang/process` module.
+It is not officially supported and may break with future Gleam releases.
+Use at your own risk.

 Gleam bindings to [Manifold](https://github.com/discord/manifold) - an Elixir library for fast message passing between BEAM nodes.

 ## What is Manifold?